Greetings from Lahore!

 - 1 tsp sesame oil

-- Add the remaining 2 tablespoons of oil into the wok and add in the garlic and ginger and sauté for 15-20 seconds.
-Add the onion and bell pepper.
+Lower the heat, if needed, and add the remaining 2 tablespoons of oil into the wok and add in the garlic and ginger and sauté for 15-20 seconds.
+Raise the heat back up and add the onion and bell pepper.
 Stir-fry until you can smell the peppery aroma of the green peppers and the onions turn translucent.
 Add the chicken back in, followed by the prepared sauce.

-- Stir and cook until the chicken is cooked through.
+Stir and cook until the chicken is cooked through and the sauce has reduced.
 Taste and adjust salt and spices, if desired.